phzh1984/-1-Medical-data-research-project-01--EEG-data-analysis/README.md

 I utilized Python to preprocess raw data, including data cleaning and integration.
 I prepared the training and testing datasets and selected and extracted features.
 To perform exploratory data analysis on the selected features, I employed Machine learning algorithms, including Logistic Regression, KNN, Decision Tree, SVM, and Random Forest, using Julia to design and implement algorithmic models.
 I conducted algorithm model optimization, parameter selection, model evaluation, and data classification prediction.

-For more details please refer to the PDF version of the project presentation slides.